dyrector-io/blog/content/blog/2022-11-17-github-signatures/index.md

 Commit signatures on GitHub might not seem like that big of a deal but open-source contributors can’t overlook this seemingly tiny detail when they create pull requests.
 In this blog post, we’ll detail why commit signatures are critical to maintain trust between contributors and maintainers, and how users can sign their commits.

-## Why Commit Signatures are Needed
+## Why Commit Signatures Are Needed

 Trust makes open-source software go round.
 After all, literally anyone can contribute to any open-source project out there.
 Maintainers need to make sure that the contributors are real and mean no harm to the code.